 On 1 June 2022, the Thai Personal Data Protection Act (PDPA) was finally enforced.

-Four months into enforcement, we hear again from Dr Prapanpong Khumon, Associate Dean of Academic Affairs at the Faculty of Law, University of the Thai Chamber of Commerce, about updates on the additional PDPA guidelines released by the Thai authorities and developments on the data protection landscape.
+Four months into enforcement, we sat down with Dr Prapanpong Khumon, Associate Dean of Academic Affairs at the Faculty of Law, University of the Thai Chamber of Commerce, about updates on the additional PDPA guidelines released by the Thai public authorities and developments on the data protection landscape.

-To catch up on the background and development of the Thai PDPA, check out our earlier two-part Q&A or our Thai PDPA video series.
+To catch up on the background and development of the Thai PDPA, check out our earlier two-part Q&A and Thai PDPA video series.

 It has been four months since the Thai PDPA has been fully in force.
 What updates have there been to the law during this time?